nju-websoft/SPARQA/README.md

 * A running instance of the python wrapper for Stanford CoreNLP's SUTime Java library. [read here about installation](https://github.com/FraBle/python-sutime)
 * To set up a virtuoso graph database to store and query Freebase latest version for ComplexWebQuestions [read here about installation](https://developers.google.com/freebase)
 * To set up a virtuoso graph database to store and query Freebase 2013 version for ComplexQuestion [read here about installation](https://github.com/percyliang/sempre)
+* After you download the KBs, you need to run a virtuoso and load the KBs.
+It costs long time.
+If you meet questions, the [file](http://ws.nju.edu.cn/blog/2017/03/virtuoso%E5%AE%89%E8%A3%85%E5%92%8C%E5%AF%BC%E5%85%A5%E6%95%B0%E6%8D%AE/) is helpful.

-## Resources Preparation (occur error if not prepare the resources and lexicons)
+## Common Resources Preparation (occur error if not prepare the resources and lexicons)
 * Root datasets: default value D:/dataset.
 You can edit it in the configution globals_args.py.
 * GloVe embedding (glove.6B.300d) [download here](https://nlp.stanford.edu/projects/glove/)
 * Stanford CoreNLP server.
 The sever version we use is stanford-corenlp-full-2018-10-05. download [here](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html), get started, and replace ip_port address in globals_args.py with URL of your CoreNLP.
 * Python wrapper for Stanford CoreNLP's SUTime Java library. download [here](https://github.com/FraBle/python-sutime)).
 SPARQA need to use the Java library. default save in the folder: root/resource_sutime/. if you save other place, remember to replace the address sutime_jar_files in configution with your folder path.
 * Four files (stopwords.txt, ordinal_fengli.tsv, unimportantphrase, and unimportantwords) [download here](https://drive.google.com/open?id=1AW5rT5MaZrDkc2rNz0TZhDJaQVQwJgT4). download the file, and saves in the root (default. you can edit these addresses).
+* BERT pre-trained Models [download here](https://drive.google.com/drive/folders/1tlUF7ALLLXiHu280gPdlVyQlGvJFklGC) and save the seven files in the default root/pre_train_models address in the configuration bert.args.py (you can edit these addresses).

+## Specific CWQ 1.1 Resources and Dataset Preparation
 * To access interface virtuoso server, you need configure odbc address (freebase_pyodbc_info) in globals_args.py.
+Note that the KB verions of CWQ 1.1 is Freebase latest version. download[here](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html)
 * To access interface virtuoso html service, you need configure html address (freebase_sparql_html_info) in globals_args.py.
-* BERT pre-trained Models [download here](https://drive.google.com/drive/folders/1tlUF7ALLLXiHu280gPdlVyQlGvJFklGC) and save the seven files in the default root/pre_train_models address in the configuration bert.args.py (you can edit these addresses).
+Note that the KB verions of CWQ 1.1 is Freebase latest version.
 * CWQ 1.1 five BERT pre-trained Models for Skeleton Parsing. [download here](https://drive.google.com/drive/folders/1t4Rb2feVOSGF_5lRBHwrB_GfxyL2rqby) and save the five files in the default root/dataset_cwq_1_1 address in the configuration bert.args.py (you can edit these addresses).
-* GraphQuestions five BERT pre-trained Models for Skeleton Parsing. [download here](https://drive.google.com/drive/folders/1Mjpan599INCVRgRQTsirgVdyt29iKblO) and save the five files in the default root/dataset_graphquestions address in the configuration bert.args.py (you can edit these addresses).
 * Entity-related Lexicons and schema-related lexicons of Freebase latest version. [download here](https://drive.google.com/drive/folders/1t4Rb2feVOSGF_5lRBHwrB_GfxyL2rqby).
 Specificaly, the files variables in KB_Freebase_Latest class in the configuration kb_name.py.
+* ComplexWebQuestions 1.1 dataset. download all files from here (https://github.com/nju-websoft/SPARQA/tree/master/dataset/complexwebquestions).
+It consists of train/dev/test data and pre-processed sparql query bgp files.
+Note that the data_path_match file is used to save the word-level scoring model and the data_question_match file is used to save the sentence-level scoring model.
+The oracle_grounded_graph_cwq file used to save the pre-processed query structures to improve the query generation efficiency.

+## Specific GraphQuestions Resources and Dataset Preparation
+* To access interface virtuoso server, you need configure odbc address (freebase_pyodbc_info) in globals_args.py.
+Note that the KB verions of GraphQuestions is Freebase 2013 version. download from[here](https://github.com/ysu1989/GraphQuestions).
+If you do not have the version, please email to him (ywsun@smail.nju.edu.cn).
+* To access interface virtuoso html service, you need configure html address (freebase_sparql_html_info) in globals_args.py.
+Note that the KB verions of GraphQuestions is Freebase 2013 version.
+* GraphQuestions five BERT pre-trained Models for Skeleton Parsing. [download here](https://drive.google.com/drive/folders/1Mjpan599INCVRgRQTsirgVdyt29iKblO) and save the five files in the default root/dataset_graphquestions address in the configuration bert.args.py (you can edit these addresses).
 * Entity-related Lexicons and schema-related lexicons of Freebase 2013 version. [download here](https://drive.google.com/drive/folders/1Mjpan599INCVRgRQTsirgVdyt29iKblO).
 Specificaly, the files variables in KB_Freebase_en_2013 class in the configuration kb_name.py.
+* GraphQuestions dataset. download all files from here (https://github.com/nju-websoft/SPARQA/tree/master/dataset/graphquestions).
+It consists of train/test data and pre-processed sparql files.
+Note that the data_path_match file is used to save the word-level scoring model and the data_question_match file is used to save the sentence-level scoring model.
+The oracle_grounded_graph_graphq file used to save the pre-processed query structures to improve the query generation efficiency.
+The three files (graph_testing_question_normal.txt, 2019.05.13_test_answers, and 2019.05.13_train_answers) are combined in graphquestions.testing_nju_1209.json and graphquestions.training_nju_1209.json.
+It need to edit the code.
+If you meet error when runing the code, please email to him (ywsun@smail.nju.edu.cn).

 ## How to run SPARQA pipeline
 SPARQA pipeline has two steps for answering questions: (1) KB-indenpendent graph-structured ungrounded query generation.
 (2) KB-dependent graph-structure grounded query generation and ranking. (also, retrieve knowledge base).
 Below, **I will describe how to run our SPARQA by step-to-step**.